exonum/exonum-doc/src/get-started/create-service.md

 ## Create Schema

 Schema is a structured view of the key-value storage implemented by `MemoryDB`.
-To access to the storage, however, we won't use `MemoryDB` directly, but rather a `Fork`. `Fork` is a mutable snapshot of the database, the changes in which can be easily rolled back; that's why it's used when dealing with transactions and blocks in the blockchain.
+To access to the storage, however, we won’t use `MemoryDB` directly, but rather a `Fork`. `Fork` is a mutable snapshot of the database, the changes in which can be easily rolled back; that’s why it’s used when dealing with transactions and blocks in the blockchain.

 ```rust